 CBD Oil (Hemp Oil)

-Its health benefits are under observation by researchers and its status as a medicine is currently in a grey area.
+Its potential health benefits are under ongoing research, and its medicinal status remains in a gray area.

-CBD oil is used in e-liquids as an alternative to smoking and is also available as capsules, tinctures, and additives.
+CBD oil serves as an alternative to smoking when used in e-liquids, and it’s available as capsules, tinctures, and additives.

-Also known as cannabidiol and hemp oil.
-Not to be mistaken with hemp seed oil.
+Also referred to as cannabidiol and hemp oil, it should not be confused with hemp seed oil.

 Contains varying levels of THC and other cannabinoids.

-Used medicinally but is not easily available in the UK, unless prescribed by a healthcare professional.
+Primarily used for medicinal purposes, it is not readily accessible in the UK unless prescribed by a healthcare professional.